-We are an international awarding organisation working with over 9000 schools in 160 countries.
-To maintain the security and integrity of our exams we have a number of arrangements in place including Key Times and Full Centre Supervision and administrative zones.
+We are an international awarding organisation working with thousands of school in over 160 countries.
+To maintain the security and integrity of our exams we have a number of arrangements in place including Key Times, Full Centre Supervision and Administrative zones.
 Together, these arrangements are designed to make sure countries in similar time zones have their candidates under exam or supervisory conditions at the same time to maintain the security of question paper content.

-The explanation below give you information about the three parts of our security arrangements and explains how they impact on creating your school's exam timetable.
+The explanation below gives you information about the three parts of our security arrangements and explains how they impact on creating your school's exam timetable.

 An administrative zone is a part of the world where the clocks read similar times.
 We have six administrative zones and allocate every school to one depending on which country they are in.